Galib6/Quiz-crackerz/README.md

 ### `Description`

 A platfrom for Practicing The Basic of Developer .
 Its is a platform where developers can take quiizes.
-It will asses their knoledge and build their skill in web developement
+It will asses their knoledge and build their skill in web developementJ